 4.1 Figure 4: changes in the sources and constituents of air pollution

 The sources and types of air pollution has changed since the 1940s

-- in the 1940s and 1950s, large scale industrial burning of coal resulted in large quantities of soot and sulphur dioxide being released into the atmosphere causing ill health
+- in the 1940s and 1950s, large-scale industrial burning of coal resulted in large quantities of soot and sulfur dioxide being released into the atmosphere causing ill health

 - following the Great Smog in 1952, new legislation such as the Clean Air Act 1956 was introduced to help tackle air pollution